Cuyahoga, Ohio, US

 This is the last drop and was called Staircase but there is so much more to respect here!
 I recommend that after Rookie Drop, paddlers eddy out on the left behind the rocks and scout the last drop as it tends to catch wood and is always changing.
 This drop can be portaged on the left.

 The right side (Boof Line) is about 8 feet off the right wall there is usually a small roostertail to aim for which sets you up to launch off the small flake.
 You need to have speed and a good boof stroke otherwise the backwash may give you a spin or two and swimming through the outwash (The Jumble) could be your last.
 At the base of the falls and left of the Boof Line is a shallow rock shelf that juts out about 3 feet.
-After the drop paddlers need to recover quickly and ferry left to line up for either route through The Jumble.
+After the drop paddlers need to recover quickly and ferry left to line up for the left route through The Jumble.

 This is the rock jumble at the base of the last drop that is always changing and catching wood.
 One thing that never seems to change is that is is sieved out and not a place to swim!!
 It can be portaged on the left along with Welcome to the Jumble.